pradnyesh45/LinkedIn-Connect/README.md

    ```
    The application will be available at `http://localhost:3000`

-## Docker Setup (⚠️ Currently Not Working)
+## Video Demo

-> Note: Docker setup is currently experiencing issues with ChromeDriver in the container environment.
-Please use the local setup instead.
+You can view the demo of the application [here](https://drive.google.com/file/d/1aC3MkCzsPCWelk7kPesJrcvDjmZt9KxG/view?usp=sharing).

 ## API Documentation